Web article banners (34)

 The Global Picture

-Over the past five decades, the global average fertility rate has fallen from about 4 children per woman down to 2.2 today.
-Two-thirds of the world’s population now lives in countries where the total fertility rate is below the replacement level of 2.1 (see box); this includes almost all high-income countries and much of Asia, Latin America, and the Caribbean.
+Over the past five decades, the global average fertility rate has fallen from about 4 children per woman to 2.2 today.
+Two-thirds of the world’s population now lives in countries where the total fertility rate is below the replacement level of 2.1 (see Figure 1).
+This includes almost all high-income countries and much of Asia, Latin America, and the Caribbean.
 Fertility remains highest in sub-Saharan Africa, parts of South Asia, and some Pacific islands, though rates are gradually declining.

-Even as global fertility converges downward, significant variation remains.
-Africa still has 4.1 children per woman on average, but with wide variation across countries, from 1.2 (Mauritius) to 6.0 (Chad).
-Even within regions with low average fertility, like Asia and the Americas, large differences persist within and across countries.
+Even as global fertility converges downward, significant variation remains (see Figure 2).
+In Africa, fertility is still 4.1 children per woman, but with wide variation across countries, from 1.2 (Mauritius) to 6.0 (Chad).
+Even regions with low average fertility, like Asia and the Americas, have large differences within and across countries.

 Why the Panic?